gmcastil/vimrc/doc/log.md

 31. The previous normal mode command can be repeated with `@:` which can be seen by lookin at the contents of the `:` register.

+32. Tab completing Ex commands

+33. Can insert the current word under the cursor in command mode.
+This doesn't sound like it's all that useful.
+But, consider the case that you want to do a substitute command

+    ```verilog
+    wire        bar
+    wire        baz
+    wire        foo
+    ```

+To do this, we use the `c_CTRL-R c_CTRL-W` and `c_CTRL-R c_CTRL-A` combinations
+to insert a <cword> or <cWORD>.
+This is really useful for getting help on vimscript or settings.
+Use the `:help` to enter command mine, and then insert the word under the cursor to look up the help file for it.

+34. The command line history window
+So this is how you do it!
+Use `q:` to enter the command-line window and then one can manually modify and create a new command history.
+Which is baller.
+There are five different histories that are each distinct - search, commands, debug, couple others.